 If the idea of working with nature, rather than against it, is exciting to you-if you have a desire to work hard, change your life and have fun in the process, this is the school for you!
-I am confident that you will find our program unparalleled.
-The dedication, inspiration and passion shown by our board, faculty, administration, students and alumni make me proud to be the President of this school.
+We are confident that you will find our program unparalleled.
+The dedication, inspiration and passion shown by our board, faculty, administration, students and alumni make me proud to be a leader of this school.